Staying Active with Joint Replacement Surgery

 In addition to performing knee replacement surgeries, Dr. Bishop also does hip replacement surgery at St. Elizabeth.
 “We use proven technologies that have excellent track records and provide the best outcomes for our patients,” Dr. Bishop says.
 Patients are often surprised to learn how quickly they’re sitting or standing after having a knee or a hip replaced.
 Today, Liz is grateful to be as active as she likes.
 “I got my life back,” she says.
 A hike up Crystal Mountain would never have been possible before her joint replacement surgery.

-Learn more about joint replacement through Franciscan.
+Learn more about joint replacement through CHI Franciscan Health.